FEC Okays N27.4bn Contracts for FCT, Works/Housing Ministries

 “The supervision consultancy was awarded at the sum of N895,250,000 to a group called Pearl Consultants.

-Also speaking, the Minister of Interior, Aregbesola, said FEC approved the repeal of the Immigration and Prison Services Board Act and got the approval for the enactment of the CDCFIB.
+Also speaking, Aregbesola, said FEC approved the repeal of the Immigration and Prison Services Board Act and got the approval for the enactment of the CDCFIB.

-According to him, “I just like to announce that a draft bill for the establishment of a Federal University of Health Sciences was approved and is to be cited in Otukpo, Benue State.”
+His words: “I just like to announce that a draft bill for the establishment of a Federal University of Health Sciences was approved and is to be cited in Otukpo, Benue State”.